 Out of Scope

 The technical development of standards is not in scope for the Interest Group.
-Technical specification discussions are expected to take place within the appropriate W3C groups if such a group exists, or within a dedicated Community Group or Business Group when incubation is needed.
+Technical specification discussions are expected to take place within the appropriate W3C groups if such a group exists, or within a dedicated Community Group when incubation is needed.

 The Interest Group will have succeeded if it can achieve the following: